bsyouness/InsightChallenge/README.md

 `wordcount.py` calculates the total number of times each word in the input file appears.
 This can be solved with a map followed by a reduce; see the script for more details.

-`wordcount.py` takes a number of computational steps which is linear in the number of tweets, but can run in *O(log n)* sequential time steps (not computational steps) given enough paralellism.
+`wordcount.py` takes a number of computational steps which is linear in the number of tweets, but can run in *O(log n)* sequential time steps (not computational steps) given enough parallelism.
 Here, the map would be executed simultaneously (in parallel).
 The reduce would take *O(log n)* sequential steps.

 ### Median